LoveYouFyi/hw-node/README.md

 1. From the project root, install node modules by running `npm install`

-1. Add your CSV files to the directory `/parse-these-files`
+1. Add your CSV files to the directory `/parse-these-files`.
+You can add whatever type of files you like to the `/parse-these-files` directory, but the app will only process files with extension *.CSV.

 1. From the project directory run one of the following commands: